 They might become more disorientated, more demanding, more suspicious or more aggressive.
 They could pace about or yell and scream.
 Their attention span might be more limited than usual.

 They might also believe they can see or hear things that aren’t real, especially when it’s dark.
-They could even do things that put them at risk of harm.
+They could do things that put them at risk of harm.

 After a long day of caring for someone, carers can find it difficult to manage the symptoms of sundowning.
 But support and advice is available: call Carer Gateway on 1800 422 737.